The Voidz: Virtue (2017–2019)

-Their album Virtue was released in 2018, on Cult Records via RCA.
+The band’s album Virtue was released in 2018, on Cult Records via RCA.

 Singles and Like All Before You (2019–present)

 In 2019, The Voidz collaborated with Mac DeMarco who produced two songs, “Did My Best” and “The Eternal Tao” later released as a single on Terrible Records.
 In December 2020, they released the single "Alien Crime Lord" to promote the Cayo Perico Heist update of Grand Theft Auto Online.
 In 2021, a reworked version of "The Eternal Tao" called "The Eternal Tao 2.0" was released, with an extended outro containing lyrics similar to the Strokes song "The Adults Are Talking".

 On May 12, 2023, The Voidz featured in Daft Punk's song "Infinity Repeating (2013 Demo)," which was included in their 10th anniversary edition of Random Access Memories.
 Two weeks later, on May 26, they released the single "Prophecy of the Dragon."
 The following single "Flexorcist" was released in October that year.
 They released the single "All The Same" on February 21, 2024, which was previously a demo that they had performed live since 2020.
+In 2024, the band appeared in a special episode of filmmaker Rebekah Sherman-Myntti's music doc series TOMORROW!, featuring live performance footage and interviews filmed during the final night of The Voidz's residency at the Murmrr Theatre in November 2023.

 On July 4, 2024, the Voidz revealed the title of their third album Like All Before You, to be released in September 2024.
 A trailer for the album was released on YouTube, alongside "Overture", an instrumental single from the album.

 In the summer of 2024, a 4th album's tracklist was teased in a promotional photo for a collaboration between clothing brand Seekings, including song 'Russian Coney Island' which had previously been played live in 2020.
 The first track of the teased list, 'Blue Demon', was released as a single on March 2, 2025.
 The band later released the full EP titled Megz of Ram (MęĞż øF rÅm) on July 29, 2025.